ericrhinebolt/reactUltimateCourse/Notes.md

 React is an extremely popular, declarative, component-based, state-driven JavaScript library for building user interfaces, created by Facebook.
 -Components are the building blocks of user interfaces in React.
 -We build complex UIs by building multiple components and combining them.
 -Declarative syntax called JSX.
-Tells React what a component should look like based on current data/state.
+Tells React what a cogit mponent should look like based on current data/state.
 -React is abstraction away from DOM: we never touch the DOM.
 -JSX: a syntax that combines HTML, CSS, JavaScript as well as referencing other components.
 -State(data) - React reacts to state changes by re-rendering the UI.